Use the Standard Syntax for More Advanced Searches

 "## <regex>"

-If you enclose a regular expression search in parentheses, you must leave a space before the ending parentheses of the clause (see the last example).
+If you enclose the entirety of a regular expression in parentheses, you must leave a space before the ending parentheses (see the last example).

 Examples: